-Easily accessible from Interstate-55 in north Mississippi, about an hour from Memphis, Tennessee, Oxford welcomes visitors with quintessential southern charm and the convenience of big city amenities.
+Easily accessible from Interstate 55 in north Mississippi, about an hour from Memphis, Tennessee, Oxford welcomes visitors with quintessential southern charm and the convenience of big city amenities.
 Embrace the area’s literary heritage with a visit to Rowan Oak, the estate of Nobel Prize winning author, William Faulkner.
 Walk in the steps of the town’s other literary greats like John Grisham, Willie Morris and Barry Hannah.
-Channel your inner bookworm at Square Books, voted bookstore of the year in 2013 by Publisher’s Weekly.
-Shout “Hotty Toddy,” in the Grove as you join University of Mississippi tailgaters to cheer on the Ole Miss Rebels.
+Channel your inner bookworm at Square Books, voted “Bookstore of the Year” in 2013 by Publisher’s Weekly.
+Shout “Hotty Toddy” in the Grove as you join University of Mississippi tailgaters to cheer on the Ole Miss Rebels.
 Browse the finest collection of Greek and Roman antiquities in the South at the University of Mississippi Museum.
 Get outdoors in the “Bike Friendly Community” where trails are an excellent way to explore the city on two wheels.
 Peruse unique boutiques and stores galore surrounding the town square, such as Neilson’s, the oldest department store in the South.
-Tempt taste buds at appetite-enticing restaurants, several under the direction of John Currence, James Beard award-winning chef.
+Learn about the Southern Foodways Alliance, a member-supported organization based at the University of Mississippi’s Center for the Study of Southern Culture, which collects oral histories, produces films and podcasts, publishes great writing, sponsors scholarship, mentors students and stages events that serve as progressive and inclusive catalysts for the greater South.
+Tempt taste buds at appetite-enticing restaurants, several under the direction of James Beard award-winning Chef John Currence.
 Plan a visit during events like February’s Oxford Film Festival or April’s Double Decker Arts Festival.
 At the end of the day, rest easy at one of Oxford’s brand name hotels or cozy up in a bed and breakfast.
-Learn more about this Mississippi treasure at www.VisitOxfordMs.com.

 Fast Facts and Trivia